Builderb0y/BigGlobe/docs/scripting/environments/MinecraftScriptEnvironment.md

 When a world is present, the following additional methods can be called:

-* `BlockState.canPlaceAt(int x, int y, int z)` - returns true if the block at the provided position is replaceable and the state can exist at the provided position.
+* `BlockState.canPlaceAt(int*(x, y, z))` - returns true if the block at the provided position is replaceable and the state can exist at the provided position.
 For example, most plants require grass or dirt below them.
-* `BlockState.canStayAt(int x, int y, int z)` - returns true if the block can exist at this location without popping off.
+* `BlockState.canStayAt(int*(x, y, z))` - returns true if the block can exist at this location without popping off.
 For example, most plants require grass or dirt below them.

 # Keywords